-As the celebration of the fiftieth anniversary of the Institute, this book contains (1) the messages in the expectations for the researches from inside and outside of the Institute, (2) the discussions concerning the Institute's research projects: the dictionary research, the survey of Linguistic Atlas of Japan, the vocaburary research, and the research on JFL/JSL (Japanese as Foreign Language / Japanese as Second Language), (3) the report of the symposium for the fiftieth anniversary,

-(4) summary of the conference for the anniversary, (5) summary of the history of the Institute.
+II.6.18.
+The National Language Research Institute: In Celebration of the Fiftieth Anniversary concerning the Institute's research projects: the dictionary research, the survey of Linguistic Atlas of Japan, the vocaburary research, and the research on JFL/JSL (Japanese as Foreign Language/Japanese as Second Language), (3) the report of the symposium for the fiftieth anniversary, (4) summary of the conference for the anniversary, (5) summary of the history of the Institute.